havesomtea/-NUKER.PYTHON-/README.md

 # Nuker Bot
-## Version: v1.4-DEV
-## Latest pre-release: N/A
+## Latest Alpha Version: v1.4-alpha
-### This is the development and pre-release version; some features may be unstable or not work at all!
+### This is the pre-release version; some features may be unstable or not work at all!
 **Last STABLE version: v1.3.3**

-**There are two available Python files here.
-The first is the develoment version which takes the last stable release and attempts to add and stabilise the new planned features.
-Then there is the pre-release which is created when enough of the planned features are stable.
-Both are available for download but I don't recommend at all you use the development version since it can be very unstable or even broken.
-I only recommed the use of stable versions but you can use the pre-release if you feel a little risky!**
+**Here is the pre-release which is created when enough of the planned features are stable.
+It is available but I don't recommend you do unless you're feeling a little risky since many features can be unstable or broken.**

 **Some features in these versions may never even be officially released and a pre-release is the only way to get them.**
 **You may find requests and fixes from pull requests, issues, etc. in these versions.**
-**All pre-release versions (not development) will be officially released on the releases page but only Python files will be available.**
+**All pre-release version will be officially released on the releases page but only Python files will be available.**

 ### Changes planned (will be ticked off when available in a PRE-RELEASE):
 - A set of customisation options which allows you to configure how you want a nuke to work (e.g. you only want to delete all the channels or ban everyone).
 Example: